 Our Impact

-Blueprint has a demonstrated record of proven effectiveness collaborating with districts and schools to promote rapid, significant and sustainable improvement in achievement in settings with significant populations of high-poverty students, English Language Learners, and students with disabilities.
-Through our work, Blueprint is supporting urban schools across the nation in closing the achievement gap.
-Here are some highlights from our work with schools across the country.
+Blueprint has a demonstrated record of proven effectiveness collaborating with districts and schools to promote rapid, significant, and sustainable improvement in academic achievement for all students, including those from high-poverty backgrounds, English Language Learners, and students with disabilities.
+In settings where students often face significant challenges to academic success, including poverty, language acquisition, and disabilities, Blueprint is supporting urban schools across the nation in achieving demonstrable gains in student learning.

 PAUL A. DEVER ELEMENTARY SCHOOL (BOSTON, MA)